nbulaj/ruby-chromedriver/README.md

 Can be used for Continuous Integration or Delivery (CI/CD) pipelines (like GitLab) instead of Qt and PhantomJS:

-# Configuration
+# CI/CD Configuration

-GitLab CI configuration for Ruby on Rails project + Cucumber using the image (read https://about.gitlab.com/2017/12/19/moving-to-headless-chrome/):
+Example of GitLab CI configuration for Ruby on Rails project with Cucumber using the image (read https://about.gitlab.com/2017/12/19/moving-to-headless-chrome/):

 ```yaml
 cucumber: